i05nagai/memorandum/language/english_speaking.md

     * Baseball still fascinates Americans
     * I have always been fascinated by Maagritte's work
     * Anything to do with computers fascinates him
+    * to interest someone a lot
+        * Anything to do with airplanes and flying fascinates him.
+        * The children were fascinated by the story.
+    * to have someone's complete interest and attention
 * scoot
     * Scoot over and make room for your sister
 * move over